Black Mountain poets: Historical background and definition

 Although it lasted only twenty-three years (1933–1956) and enrolled fewer than 1,200 students, Black Mountain College was one of the most fabled experimental institutions in art education and practice.
 It launched a remarkable number of the artists who spearheaded the avant-garde in the America of the 1960s.
 It boasted an extraordinary curriculum in the visual, literary, and performing arts.

 The literary movement traditionally described as the "Black Mountain Poets" centered around Charles Olson, who became a teacher at the college in 1948.
 Robert Creeley, who worked as a teacher and editor of the Black Mountain Review for two years, is considered to be another major figure.
 Creeley moved to San Francisco in 1957.
 There, he acted as a link between the Black Mountain poets and the Beats, many of whom he had published in the review.
 Members of the Black Mountain Poets include students and teachers at Black Mountain, together with their friends and correspondents.

-The term was first coined by Donald Allen in his anthology The New American Poetry 1945–1960 (which divides the poets included in its pages into various schools).
+The term was coined by Donald Allen in his anthology The New American Poetry 1945–1960 (which divides the poets included in its pages into various schools).
 He included Olson, Creeley, Ed Dorn, Robert Duncan, Denise Levertov, Larry Eigner, Joel Oppenheimer, Jonathan Williams, Paul Blackburn, and Paul Carroll in its members.
 Allen's definition of the Black Mountain poets proved to be crucial: it established a legacy and promoted their literary influence worldwide.

 However, the exact definition of the group is considered disputable.
 Olson described the term as "bullshit" and stated that they never considered themselves a particular "clique" or had a particular form of poetics.
 Other principal figures often included in the Black Mountain poets include John Wieners, M. C. Richards, Hilda Morley, Francine du Plessix Gray, Fielding Dawson, Paul Goodman, and Arthur Penn.